'Wings for freedom:' Zelensky urges UK to send combat aircraft to Ukraine

 The UK and others have so far refused.

-However, rarlier in the day, the Prime Minister announced plans to expand military training, with the RAF set to work with Ukrainian pilots, paving the way for them to eventually be able to fly sophisticated Nato-standard jets.
+However, earlier in the day, the Prime Minister announced plans to expand military training, with the RAF set to work with Ukrainian pilots, paving the way for them to eventually be able to fly sophisticated Nato-standard jets.

 There was some speculation that the announcement from No 10 signals a shift in position.

+After handling the helmet over, Mr Zelensky said: "I trust this symbol will help us for our next coalition, a coalition of the planes.
+And I appeal to you and the world with simple and yet the most important words: combat aircraft for Ukraine, wings for freedom."

-In his speech, Mr Zelensky said: “The people of the United Kingdom and their honourable representatives, all the people of England and Scotland, of Wales and Northern Ireland, of all the lands which have been home to brave souls since Europe came into existence.
+The President started his speech paying tribute to Britain.
+“The people of the United Kingdom and their honourable representatives, all the people of England and Scotland, of Wales and Northern Ireland, of all the lands which have been home to brave souls since Europe came into existence.

 “I have come here and stand before you on behalf of the brave, on behalf of our war heroes who are now in the trenches under enemy artillery fire, on behalf of our air gunners, and every defender of the sky who protects Ukraine against enemy aircraft and missiles, on behalf of our tank men who fight to restore our Ukrainian borders, on behalf of our conscripts who are being trained now including here in Britain.